Quickstart

 input_lists:

-- configs/miscellanea.list
+- examples/deployments/basic-gpu/miscellanea.list

 embedding_name: HuggingFaceEmbeddings